Can you use ChatGPT as your business chatbot? (and other questions about GPT)

 • Analytics – If you want to know how well the chatbot is performing and what is being asked, how well conversations actually play out – you won’t get any of this insight from OpenAI.

-FAQ Bot is a customer support and knowledge solution that uses AI to match customer questions with verified answers.
-FAQ Bot includes chatbot, live chat, help pages/articles.
+Helpfruit is a customer self-service solution that uses AI to match customer questions with verified answers.
+Helpfruit includes chatbots, live chat, help pages/articles.
 FAQ Wizard combines AI-generated content with human curation for faster, more accurate knowledge base development.
 If you'd like to try out FAQ Wizard, start here.